tiffanydeane/visualJava/README.md

 ### Acknowledgements
 The algorithm and animation logic is based on source code from the [Data Structure Visualization Website](https://www.cs.usfca.edu/~galles/visualization) created by David Galles.
 <br>Frontend logic is based on source code from the [CS1332 Visualization Tool](https://github.com/RodrigoDLPontes/visualization-tool) created by Rodrigo Pontes, which adapted and expanded Galle's tool into a React app.
+<br>Special thanks to Dr. Robert Fish and Drew Curran for their advisement and support.